payal-ajay/Hybrid-Classical-Quantum-Optimization-for-Scheduling/README.md

 - **Advanced Hybrid Heuristics:** A multi-factor approach that uses a Job Priority Index (JPI) to account for multiple variables like processing time, energy consumption, and due dates to create a more robust schedule.

  Quantum Computing Exploration
 This part of the project serves as an exploration of how quantum computing can be applied to complex optimization problems.
-It contains foundational code snippets from the Qiskit library that are relevant to developing and evaluating quantum algorithms, such as:
+It contains foundational code snippets from the Qiskit library that are relevant to developing and evaluating quantum algorithms, such as
-- **Variational Algorithms:** Core components used to build algorithms like QAOA (Quantum Approximate Optimization Algorithm), which is a leading candidate for solving optimization problems on near-term quantum computers.
+ Core components used to build algorithms like QAOA (Quantum Approximate Optimization Algorithm), which is a leading candidate for solving optimization problems on near-term quantum computers.
-- **Observable Evaluators:** Utilities for calculating expectation values of quantum operators, a fundamental step in many quantum algorithms.

  Technologies Used
 - **Python:** The primary programming language for all algorithms.